SleepInfinity/pronote-telegram-bot/README.md

 - `/grades` - View your latest grades (after logging in).
 - `/homework` - Check your upcoming homework assignments (after logging in).
 - `/timetable` - View your next day's timetable (after logging in).
+- `/ai <question>` - Ask the AI any question, whether it's about your homework or just to chat.
+- `/clear` - Clear the current AI conversation and start a new one.
 - `/enable_notifications` - Enable notifications, which will poll Pronote every 5 minutes (configurable via the `POLLING_INTERVAL` environment variable) for updates on new grades or homework.
 - `/disable_notifications` - Disable notifications for new grades and homework.
 - `/settings` - Bot's Settings.